D4-project/analyzer-d4-ipa/README.md

 ## Usage
 #### Start the redis server
 Don't forget to set the DB directory in the redis.conf configuration.
-By default, the redis for Passive DNS is running on TCP port 6400
+By default, the redis for IPA is running on TCP port 6405.
 ```shell script
 ../redis/src/redis-server ./etc/redis.conf
 ```